Vixtron/dotfiles/README.md

 **NOTE:** You need pacaur.

 # Using sysinfo
-Sysinfo script has been extracted to your `/bin` directory and is ready to use by running `sysinfo` This script is used to show your system info.
+Sysinfo script has been extracted to your `/bin` directory and is ready to use by running `sysinfo`, This script is used to show your system info.

 # Other preview images